 A secured loan can hurt your credit if you fail to make your payments.
 Any loan or credit card you fail to pay on time could potentially lower your credit score.

-The interest rate for a secured loan is set by the lender, based on various factors including the creditworthiness of the borrower, the value of the collateral, and market conditions.
+Secured loan interest rates are set by the lender, based on various factors including the creditworthiness of the borrower, the value of the collateral, and market conditions. .
+However, you may still get competitive rates on unsecured loans by applying with CreditNinja.
+Our rates are competitive for your benefit, so you don’t have to stress about unaffordable repayment plans. .
 The lender benefits from the interest as it is their return for providing the loan.

 The borrower is responsible for repayment of their bad credit loan.
 If the borrower is bad with making payments and defaults on the loan, the lender has the right to take possession of the collateral, sell it, and use the proceeds to pay off the loan.
 This can lead to the borrower losing their assets and negatively affecting their credit score.